-In the world of bidding there has been considerable speculation and discussion recently on whether the PQQ will be abolished and bidding for contracts will be limited to one stage: the ITT.
+In the world of bidding there has been considerable speculation and discussion over the years on whether the PQQ will be abolished and bidding for contracts will be limited to a one stage approach: the ITT.

-A single stage process would streamline the procedure for both bidders and evaluators in terms of both time and resources; however, this does create high levels of competition at the tender stage.
+A single stage tender process streamlines the procedure for both bidders and evaluators in terms of both time and resources; however, this does create high levels of competition at the tender stage.

-It does seem the procurement process is headed this way, as there has been a vast increase in contracting authorities issuing a ‘standardised PQQ’ which is consistent across all industries and contains the same core sections.
+It does seem the procurement process is headed this way, as there has been a vast increase in contracting authorities issuing a ‘standardised PQQ’ or a ‘standard selection questionnaire (SSQ)’ which is consistent across all industries and contains the same core sections.
 This has replaced some of the more onerous documents which have previously been used to vet companies in progressing to the ITT stage.
 It is also common for the tender documents to be available at the PQQ stage, eliminating the unknown and allowing a company to evaluate if they can submit a successful tender in advance of the whole process.

 So, what does the future hold for the PQQ?